mtrudel/thousand_island/README.md

                            Connection (task)
 ```

+Thousand Island does not use named processes or other 'global' state internally; it
+is completely supported for a single node to host any number of `Server` processes
+each listening on a different port.

 ## Handlers

-The `Handler` behaviour defines the interface that Thousand Island uses to pass
+The `ThousandIsland.Handler` behaviour defines the interface that Thousand Island uses to pass
-`Socket`s up to the application level; together they form the primary interface that
+`ThousandIsland.Socket`s up to the application level; together they form the primary interface that
 most applications will have with Thousand Island.
 Thousand Island comes with
 a few simple protocol handlers to serve as examples; these can be found in the [handlers](https://github.com/mtrudel/thousand_island/tree/master/lib/thousand_island/handlers)
 folder of this project.